svc-design/CloudDriveDTS/docs/design.md

-# CloudVault Design Document
+# CloudDriveDTS Design Document

-CloudVault is a command-line tool and optional web UI for synchronizing files across multiple cloud storage providers.
-The project is structured to make it simple to extend support for new providers while keeping the core sync engine agnostic of any specific API implementation.
+CloudDriveDTS is a command-line tool with an optional web UI for synchronizing files across multiple cloud storage providers.
+The architecture is designed to be provider agnostic so new adapters can be added with minimal effort.

+**Slogan:** "CloudDriveDTS — Own your cloud.
+Sync your way."

+## Features

+- OAuth-based authentication for various cloud drives
+- Bidirectional sync between local directories and remote clouds
+- Conflict resolution based on timestamps, hashes or manual selection
+- Real-time watchers with optional cron-like schedulers
+- AES-encrypted storage of configuration files and tokens
+- Plugin system for extending to WebDAV, S3, iCloud and more
+- Command-line interface with an optional web dashboard

 ## Project Layout

 ```
 cmd/         - entry point for the CLI (implemented in Go)
-adapters/    - provider adapters (e.g. gdrive.go, dropbox.go)
+adapter/     - provider adapters (e.g. gdrive.go, dropbox.go)
 engine/      - core sync logic and conflict resolution
 watcher/     - cross-platform filesystem watching
 config/      - configuration loading and saving
 store/       - persistent metadata (SQLite)
+crypto/      - AES encryption utilities
-utils/       - helpers for encryption, logging and I/O
+utils/       - helper functions
 webui/       - optional web management interface
 ```